allanrehhoff/framework/README.md

 If you desire to add custom media stylesheets make use of the second parameter **$media** in **Document::addStylesheet();**
 Same goes for the **Document::addJavascript();** method for other regions than the footer.

-## Languages (I18n)
-String translations may by enabled by setting the key **enable_i18n** to a boolean in **config.json** When enabling internationalization it is also required to set the default language with the key **default_language** All language keys should be a 2 character language code.

-Add/enable other languages by creating a **langcode**.json file in the **language/** folder The default language does not require a language file, as the original string will just be returned when calling translation functions.

-Current/default language will automatically be prepended to the request uri, and a redirect will be performed.

-If a user tries to access a non-configured language, an 404 page will be served